Mostafa2096/Talend_Snowflake_Transaction_PipeLine_UseCase/README.md

 1. Place the daily CSV files (`transactions`, `salesagents`, and `branches`) in the `input` folder.
 2. Open Talend Studio and import the jobs.
 3. Run the `MasterJob` to execute the entire pipeline.
-4. Check the `done` folder for processed files and the `logs` folder for execution logs.
+4. Check the `done` folder for processed files .

 ---